 In the Nifelheim arc, it's even lampshaded when she pulls out tools from a seemingly never-ending supply, searching for bombs until she realizes that she's out somehow.
 But we learn later that she did have one in reserve with a blast range of 3000 km

 Again in the same arc, Belldandy pulls out a full picnic basket out of nowhere after Keiichi complains of being hunger.

 Hands-Off Parenting: Keiichi and Megumi's extremely eccentric parents seem to be strong believers of this method.
 And whataver you do don't refer to them as "mom and dad" if they can hear you.

 Harmless Villain: Sayoko sooo wants to be The Rival, but she really doesn't have enough of a mean streak.
 She once says she would sell her soul to best Belldandy, and when Mara calls her on it, Sayoko responds with "figure of speech".
 The only character she can be regularly mean to is Aoshima (her smarmy cousin).

 Mara herself fails at everything she does largely because of how stupid she is.
 Not so much in the manga, moreso in the animé.

 Heart Symbol: Belldandy counters Hild's ♠ kiss with a ♥ kiss to defend Keiichi.
 It's apparently a weapon.

-Hoist by Her Own Petard: Pretty much anything Sayoko tries to one-up Belldandy or steal Keiichi away always fails, and often ends up embarassing her in the process.
+Hoist by His Own Petard: Pretty much anything Sayoko tries to one-up Belldandy or steal Keiichi away always fails, and often ends up embarassing her in the process.